svenmalvik/texte/ideas.md

 # Coffee, Tea and Soda.
-**A software developer gets sabotaged by poor leadership and descides to fight back.**
+**A software developer gets sabotaged by poor leadership and descides to fight his boss.**

 ## Structure
 1. A developer, a tester and a boss.